 For a simple (and free!) aftercare kit checklist, just CLICK HERE and it will be emailed to you instantly.

 After all the previous steps have been taken, it’s good for a D/s relationship if both individuals discuss a scene after it’s over.
 Doing all the relevant previous steps ensures that they are both calm and relaxed and can talk freely and openly.

 This is a good time to figure out what went great, and what you’d like to try next time.

 10. Check-in the next day

-A successful D/s relationship depends not just on hardcore scenes, but also on well planned aftercare.
-As you can see, there are so many different ways to ensure that this happens.
+A successful D/s relationship depends not just on hardcore scenes, but also on well planned, proper aftercare.
+As you can see, there are so many different ways and activities to ensure that this happens, even for Doms.
 Communicate what you need and want afterwards, and the play sessions are sure to keep getting better and better. 🖤